 All students accepted for a semester at the London Center, including Special Programs, can apply for this seminar.
 Previous knowledge of Irish history or politics is not required, though space is limited and some preference may be given to students whose curricular interests best align with course themes.

-For more information about this Fall 2020 Signature Seminar, see the flyer.
+For more information about this Signature Seminar, contact Joelle Orecki, London’s International Program Advisor.